The FDCE program consists of:

 - four eight-week Core Courses delivered at the same pace to the whole FDCE cohort.

 All online course material is made accessible through Yale's online platform, Canvas.
-Admitted participants receive a link to the canvas platform on the day the How to Study Online Module opens in July.
+Admitted participants receive a link to the Canvas platform on the day the How to Study Online Course opens.

 Energy Foundations Course

-Next, a three-week Energy Foundations Course will open, aimed at bringing the cohort up to speed on the basics of energy concepts.
+Next, you'll begin a three-week, self-paced Energy Foundations Course aimed at bringing you up to speed on the basics of energy concepts.

 All three weeks' worth of material in the Energy Foundations Course is made available at the same time and takes approximately 15 hours to complete.
-While the participants are able to interact with one another during the Energy Foundations Course, the course is designed for you to go through it on your own, without input or feedback from your instructors.
+While you will be able to interact with fellow participants during the Energy Foundations Course, the course is designed for you to go through it on your own, without input or feedback from your instructors.